Plymouth HS students, staffers advised to self-isolate following trip to Italy, schools closed for sanitation

 PLYMOUTH, MASS.
+(WHDH) - PLYMOUTH, MASS.
 (WHDH) – Plymouth high school students and their chaperones who recently traveled to Italy are being advised to self-isolate after one student developed flu-like symptoms amid the coronavirus outbreak.
-Now school officials are canceling class to sanitize all potentially infected surfaces.
+Now, school officials are canceling class Friday to sanitize all potentially infected surfaces.

 As a precaution, all students and chaperones who traveled to Italy with the high schools have been asked to stay home and self-isolate and all 12 schools will be closed Friday for cleaning, Plymouth Public Schools Superintendent Gary Maestas announced.